 The Art and Antiques Dealers League of America debuted “The Spring Show NYC” at the 67th Street Armory on April 27 with a preview benefit for the ASPCA.
-Among those at present were co-chairs Ivanka Trump and husband Jared Kushner, publisher of the The New York Observer.
+Among those at present were co-chairs Ivanka Trump and her husband Jared Kushner, publisher of The New York Observer.

 Aided by a boost from Mayor Bloomberg, who had earlier in the season proclaimed the entire week “Art & Antiques Week,” the exhibiting dealers clearly had hopes for a rousing round of sales.